floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 });
 ```

+This specific `Z80` type uses a 128-bit pin-state integer and maps its own
+pins to bit positions starting at bit 0, with the first 8 bits being the
+data bus (most other chips in any computer system will also map their
+data bus pins to the same bit range, since the data bus is usually shared
+between all chips).

 Note that `Z80` is just a type, not a runtime object.
 To get a default-initialized
 Z80 CPU object: